 3) Apply wall measurements:

 Within this marked area, you can now measure anything, such as doors, windows, etc., even angular, diagonal distances.
 Select the last button with the rule to set any measurements.
-Added measurements can be deleted by right-clicking the according measurement and selecting ‘Remove Measurement’ from the context menu.
+Added measurements can be deleted by right-clicking the corresponding measurement and selecting ‘Remove Measurement’ from the context menu.

 Watch this short video tutorial to learn more about how to set up a measuring.